-- confidently apply exposure settings and lighting techniques
+- Confidently apply exposure settings and lighting techniques

-- apply relevant photographic techniques to realise creative ideas
+- Apply relevant photographic techniques to realise creative ideas

-- produce a diverse portfolio of high-quality photographs.
+- Produce a diverse portfolio of high-quality photographs.

 What level is the course and do I need any particular skills?

 You should have a basic knowledge and competence in using computers, including creating, saving and retrieving files.
 You will be encouraged to have an online presence and can gain support for this on web courses offered throughout the term.

 How will I be taught, and will there be any work outside the class?

-The City Lit photography projects course puts equal emphasis on technical skills and ideas-based thinking and you will be expected to develop photographic projects and assignments independently outside the course, and will be encouraged to maintain a web presence of your images for informal critiques.
+The City Lit photography projects course puts equal emphasis on technical skills and ideas-based thinking and you will be expected to develop photographic projects and assignments independently outside the course.
+You will be encouraged to maintain a web presence of your images for informal critiques.

 Are there any other costs?
 Is there anything I need to bring?